bicknicktick/PyGuardian/README.md

-Developed by WONG © 1993
+Developed by BITZY.ID © 1993